Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Experiments

-As shown in Table \ref{table:t1}, KNOW predictions improve performance in many cases.
-However, other methods, such as curve fitting and Task Vector, often fail to enhance performance after convergence.
-This suggests that numerical modeling the forgetting trajectory using a fixed curve function is inherently challenging.
-Based on our landscape visualization in Fig. \ref{fig:landscape}, we attributed this difficulty to the complex and non-linear nature of the forgetting trajectory, making simple inversions ineffective.
-When the curve model deviates significantly from the actual trajectory, performance deteriorates sharply, as observed in the ExpFit results.
+As shown in Table \ref{table:t1}, incremental pretraining underperforms due to the overfitted initialization problem, as detailed in the Supplementary.
+In contrast, KNOWN consistently enhance performance, whereas other methods sometimes fail.
+This highlights the difficulty of modeling the forgetting trajectory with fixed curve functions, as our landscape visualization in Fig. \ref{fig:landscape} shows its complex, non-linear nature.
+When the curve model diverges from the true trajectory, performance drops sharply, as in ExpFit.
 For our approach, the results demonstrate that the proposed method successfully enriches the knowledge embedded in the weights, leading to improved CIFAR10 performance after convergence.
 Notably, the KNOW outperform a baseline trained on a larger dataset, confirming that our approach effectively predicts weight configurations with enhanced knowledge, beneficial for fine-tuning.
 Interestingly, the iterative predictions further improve fine-tuning performance, indicating that our predicted weights are not only reliable but also reusable for subsequent predictions.

-We further validated the generality of our method by testing it on a complex DNN architecture and diverse datasets without additional fine-tuning of KNOWN.
-Specifically, we used PVTv2 \cite{wang2021pvtv2}, a transformer-based model, pretrained on ImageNet \cite{deng2009imagenet}.
-After sequential fine-tuning with \( r=0.33 \), we synthesized \( [\hat{\Theta}^{-1}, \hat{\Theta}^{-2}] \) and applied them to multiple downstream datasets, including CIFAR100, TinyImageNet \cite{tavanaei2020embedded}, Stanford Cars \cite{KrauseStarkDengFei}, CUB \cite{WelinderEtal2010}, and Oxford Flowers \cite{Nilsback08}, all of which contain more than 100 classes.
-Given \( r=0.33 \), the knowledge scaling factor is expected to be \( \times3 \) and \( \times9 \).
-As shown in Table \ref{table:t2}, our method consistently improves performance at convergence, whereas alternatives like LogFit and Task Vector often degrade or provide only marginal improvements.
-These results demonstrate the broad applicability and robustness of our approach across various datasets and values of \( r \).
+We validated the generality of our method on a complex DNN and diverse datasets without additional fine-tuning of KNOWN.
+Specifically, we used PVTv2 \cite{wang2021pvtv2}, pre-trained on ImageNet \cite{deng2009imagenet}.
+After sequential fine-tuning with \( r=0.33 \), we synthesized \( [\hat{\Theta}^{-1}, \hat{\Theta}^{-2}] \) and applied them to CIFAR100, TinyImageNet \cite{tiny_imagenet_challenge}, Stanford Cars \cite{KrauseStarkDengFei}, CUB \cite{wah2011caltech}, and Oxford Flowers \cite{Nilsback08}, all with over 100 classes.
+With \( r=0.33 \), the knowledge scaling factor is expected to be \( \times3 \) and \( \times9 \).
+As shown in Table \ref{table:t2}, our method consistently improves performance at convergence, whereas alternatives like LogFit and Task Vector often degrade or yield only marginal gains.
+These results highlight the broad applicability and robustness of our approach across datasets and values of \( r \).